kevinlekiller/linux_intel_display_overclocking/README.md

 You will see mostly unintelligible text, you might see the monitor's model number.
 You can use this to confirm this is indeed the edid file for the monitor.
-If not, we can confirm in the next step.
+If not, we can confirm in one of the following steps.

 #####Get a new modeline using cvt.